-Introducing the Executive and Non-Executive Team
+Introducing the Executive and Non-Executive team

-Richard Shaw has held the role of Chief Executive at both Surrey and Oxfordshire County Councils.
+Experience: Richard Shaw has held the role of Chief Executive at both Surrey and Oxfordshire County Councils.

 Richard has held non-executive roles with the University of Surrey, on its Council and Audit Committee.

 Richard is a keen hill walker recently reaching the summit of Kilimanjaro and trekking above 5000 meters in Nepal.
 He enjoys scuba diving and is qualified divemaster level.
 He is a keen photographer and a regular tennis player.